timohausmann/quadtree-js/README.md

 * Update and publish jsdoc/tsdoc
 * Add explanations to primitives example
 * Publish to npm

-* Add unit tests
-* publish `withNodes`, `withPersistence` plugins
+This Javascript Quadtree Library can store and retrieve Rectangles, Circles and Lines in a recursive 2D Quadtree.
+Every Quadtree node can hold a maximum number of objects before it splits into four subnodes.
+Objects are only stored on leaf nodes (the lowest level).
+If an object overlaps into multiple leaf nodes, a reference to the object is stored in each node.

+*Only XXX Bytes!
+(Compressed + Gzipped)*

-This is a JavaScript Quadtree implementation based on the Java Methods described on [gamedevelopment.tutsplus.com by Steven Lambert](https://gamedevelopment.tutsplus.com/tutorials/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space--gamedev-374):
+The code was initially based on the Java Methods described on [gamedevelopment.tutsplus.com by Steven Lambert](https://gamedevelopment.tutsplus.com/tutorials/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space--gamedev-374) and underwent some revisions since.

 > Many games require the use of collision detection algorithms to determine when two objects have collided, but these algorithms are often expensive operations and can greatly slow down a game.
 One way to speed things up is to reduce the number of checks that have to be made.
 Two objects that are at opposite ends of the screen can not possibly collide, so there is no need to check for a collision between them.
 This is where a quadtree comes into play.

-This implementation can store and retrieve rectangles in a recursive 2D Quadtree.
-Every Quadtree node can hold a maximum number of objects before it splits into four subnodes.
-Objects are only stored on leaf nodes (the lowest level).
-If an object overlaps into multiple leaf nodes, a reference to the object is stored in each node.

-*Only 639 Bytes!
-(Compressed + Gzipped)*

 ## Demos